 2. Venofer® (iron sucrose) injection, USP Package insert.
 Shirley, NY: American Regent, Inc.; 2020.

 3. Ferrlecit® (sodium ferric gluconate complex in sucrose injection) Package insert.
-Bridgewater, NJ: Sanofi-Aventis US LLC; 2020.
+Bridgewater, NJ: sanofi-aventis US LLC; 2020.

 4. INFeD® (Iron Dextran Injection USP) Package insert.
 Parsippany, NJ: Allergan, Inc; 2020.